 The Contractor is advised, if these payrolls are not supplied within the prescribed deadlines, any or all payments may be withheld until compliance is achieved.
-In addition, failure to provide these payrolls may result in other sanctions as provided by State laws (RCW 39.12.050).
+In addition, failure to provide these payrolls may result in other sanctions as provided by State laws (RCW 39.12.050) and/or Federal regulations (29 CFR 5.12).